SCA New Jersey

 The SCA is a national non-profit changing lives through hands-on conservation work in the outdoors.
 Our program participants protect and restore national parks, marine sanctuaries, cultural landmarks and community green spaces at various locations across the country.
 After a summer working with the SCA, program participants emerge with increased environmental awareness, social responsibility and leadership skills.

 Through its Urban Green Program, the SCA provides young people with paid green jobs, including single-day service projects, seasonal work and year-long internships or fellowships.
-The SCA New Jersey Community Program provides summer job opportunities (July through August) for high school students in various New Jersey Counties.
-This 4-to-8-week summer program runs Monday-Friday and incorporates environmental education and job readiness training into the conservation service experience.
-Participants build trails and restore habitat while exploring green career opportunities, building leadership skills, and learning about the local environment through field trips, outdoor recreation, and service projects.
+Our New Jersey Urban Green program provides summer job opportunities for high school students.
+This 4-to-8-week summer program runs Monday-Friday and includes environmental education and job readiness training.
+Participants build trails and restore habitat while exploring green career opportunities, building leadership skills, and learning about the local environment through field trips, outdoor recreation and conservation projects.

 This program is very competitive and not all applicants will be accepted into the program.
 Applicants will be informed after the deadline in May if they have been accepted into the program.